Radical centrism: Relations to the Third Way

 In 1998, British sociologist Anthony Giddens claimed that the radical center is synonymous with the Third Way.
 For Giddens, an advisor to former British Prime Minister Tony Blair and for many other European political actors, the Third Way is a reconstituted form of social democracy.

 Some radical centrist thinkers do not equate radical centrism with the Third Way.
 In Britain, many do not see themselves as social democrats.
-Most prominently, British radical-centrist politician Nick Clegg has made it clear he does not consider himself an heir to Tony Blair and Richard Reeves, Clegg's longtime advisor, emphatically rejects social democracy.
+Most prominently, British radical-centrist politician Nick Clegg has made it clear he does not consider himself an heir to Tony Blair; further, Richard Reeves, Clegg's longtime advisor, emphatically rejects social democracy.

 In the United States, the situation is different because the term Third Way was adopted by the Democratic Leadership Council and other moderate Democrats.
 However, most U.S. radical centrists also avoid the term.
 Ted Halstead and Michael Lind's introduction to radical centrist politics fails to mention it and Lind subsequently accused the organized moderate Democrats of siding with the "center-right" and Wall Street.
 Radical centrists have expressed dismay with what they see as "split[ting] the difference", "triangulation" and other supposed practices of what some of them call the "mushy middle".